hattipjs/hattip/packages/adapter/adapter-uwebsockets/readme.md

   staticDir?: string;
   /**
    * Callback to configure the uWebSockets.js app.
-   * Useful for adding WebSocket or HTTP routes before the HatTip handler
+   * Useful for adding WebSocket or HTTP routes before the Hattip handler
    * is added.
    */
   configureServer?: (app: TemplatedApp) => void;